-- A. Refusal - B. Loss of stirrup - C. Trotting while on course when not part of a test - D. Incorrect Diagonal - E. Loss of reins - F. Outside assistance will be penalized at the judge's discretion. - 6242.
-In case of broken equipment or loss of shoe, competitor must continue or be eliminated. - 6243.
-An exhibitor may enter the class only one time.
+- A. Refusal

+- B. Loss of stirrup

+- C. Trotting while on course when not part of a test

-6244.
+- D. Incorrect Diagonal

+- E. Loss of reins

+- F. Outside assistance will be penalized at the judge's discretion.

+6242.
 Suggested Scoring System:

-- Scoring may be on a basis of 0-100, with an approximate breakdown as follows: - A. 90-100: Excellent equitation, position and presentation; meets all fences squarely and at proper distance.
+Scoring may be on a basis of 0-100, with an approximate breakdown as follows:

+- A. 90-100: Excellent equitation, position and presentation; meets all fences squarely and at proper distance.
 Uses all options to their advantage. - B. 80-89: Minor equitation faults, i.e., long, weak distance, deep distance, one step landing at counter-canter.
 Rider still maintains a quality ride. - C. 70-79: More problems occur, equitation suffers, i.e., rounded shoulders, heels are not down, hands incorrect, lacks the style and presence.
 One major fence problem, i.e., chip with a ride up the neck, or discreet swap out, jumping off one side of jump.
-No dangerous fences, not a flowing course. - D. 60-69: Major equitation faults, poor body position, loose legs and seat, failure to obtain or maintain trot to a trot fence approach, 2 or 3 misses at the fence - E. 40-59: Breaking to a trot while on course, counter-canter or cross-canter at ends of arena, missed lead changes, loss of stirrup, dropping a rein, extra stride in combination. - F. 10-39: Rider avoids elimination, one or two refusals, knockdowns, dangerous fences. - If a rider steps into the obvious wrong lead for one or two strides only before or on the courtesy circle, it is noted on the score sheet, which may be used as a tie breaker in the event of a ride of equal quality and score.
+No dangerous fences, not a flowing course. - D. 60-69: Major equitation faults, poor body position, loose legs and seat, failure to obtain or maintain trot to a trot fence approach, 2 or 3 misses at the fence

+- E. 40-59: Breaking to a trot while on course, counter-canter or cross-canter at ends of arena, missed lead changes, loss of stirrup, dropping a rein, extra stride in combination. - F. 10-39: Rider avoids elimination, one or two refusals, knockdowns, dangerous fences. - \\If a rider steps into the obvious wrong lead for one or two strides only before or on the courtesy circle, it is noted on the score sheet, which may be used as a tie breaker in the event of a ride of equal quality and score.